 This Statement of Intent sets out how Australian electoral commissions propose to work with online platforms to address breaches of electoral and related laws that apply to the online environment; and breaches of the online platforms' own terms of service where these relate to the integrity of electoral processes.
-The Statement of Intent emphasises the national importance of online media to the integrity of election events, while encouraging electoral commissions and online platforms to negotiate directly about specific operational arrangements.
+The Statement of Intent emphasises the national importance of online media to the integrity of electoral about specific operational arrangements.
 In the lead-up to the March 2023 election, the Electoral Commission again engaged with some of the main platforms to agree specific processes for requesting the removal of material that was either (i) unlawful under NSW electoral legislation, or (ii) not unlawful but may have adversely impacted the successful delivery of an election and had breached the platform's own terms around personal safety or mis/disinformation about elections.

-The Electoral Commission does not have a specific power to order or direct an online platform to take-down published material.
+The Electoral Commission does not have a specific power to order or direct an online platform to takedown published material.
 We note, however, that the Australian Government released a consultation draft Communications Legislation Amendment (Combatting Misinformation and Disinformation) Bill in the months following the State election.
 If passed, that Bill would give significant new regulatory powers to the Australian Communications and Media Authority.
 ECANZ and its members have engaged in that consultation process as it relates to the delivery and regulation of elections and the Electoral Commission will continue to monitor whether new regulatory arrangements will apply at future NSW elections as a result.